griffithlab/rnaseq_tutorial_wiki/AWS-Setup.md

 * cshl_seqtec_rnaseq_2014_v2 - ami-7ff4bf4f (US West - Oregon)
 * cshl_seqtec_rnaseq_2014_v2 - ami-eeae3b86 (US East - N. Virginia)
 * cshl_seqtec_rnaseq_2014_v2 - ami-9df1e7d8 (US West - N. California)
+* cshl_seqtec_2015_v2 - ami-28130249 (US West - Oregon)

+###Create IAM account

+From AWS Console select Services -> IAM.
+Go to Users, Create User, specify a user name, and Create.
+Download credentials to a safe location for later reference if needed.
+Select the new user and go to Security Credentials -> Manage Password -> 'Assign a Custom Password'.
+Go to Groups -> Create a New Group, specify a group name and Next.
+Attach a policy to the group.
+In this case we give all EC2 privileges but no other AWS privileges by specifying "AmazonEC2FullAccess".
+Hit Next, review and then Create Group.
+Select the Group -> Add Users to Group, select your new user to add it to the new group.

 ###Launch student instances
 1. Go to AWS console.